shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 dynamically load the quote-ex shared library and use it for generation of ECDSA and EPID quotes.

-#### Proposal: Built-time Link with the quote-ex Library
+#### Proposal: Implement Option 1

-The proposal is to start by implementing option 4, so that the existing OE SDK behavior for in-process quote generation stays the same, while enabling SGX EPID quote generation on properly configured platforms.

-At a future point when new quote-generation access control mechanisms are adopted on all platforms and the existing OE SDK behavior is deprecated, we will switch to implement option 2.
-With this option, OE SDK applications only link with the quote-ex library, and SGX ECDSA and EPID quote generation will always by done by the background service AESM that is configured with the needed privilege.
+The proposal is to implement option 1.
+With runtime detection and loading of both the SGX DCAP and quote-ex libraries, it's possible for the OE SDK to be built on a non-SGX platform.

 ### Support of SGX Evidence Formats Enumeration